0vergrown/Iceborn-Origin/README.md

 *Positive 🟢:*

 - **Frost Breath:** Your breathing is cold.
-You have the natural abiltiy to shoot a puff of cold ice that feezes enemies.
+You have the natural ability to shoot a puff of cold ice that freezes enemies.
 (Primary)
 - **Cold Touch:** Applies the Wither and Slowness effect on your opponent for a short period of time after hitting them, on a cooldown.
 - **Ice Cold:** Due to your body being made of cold, hard ice.
 You take have a bit more resistance than others.